Pedr0517/project_cf_cam_calibration/READme.md

 The script **charucoCalib.py** allows for calibration of the images to occur.
 Takes in images from a specified directoy and follows a calibration process.
 Once completed, information regarding the calibration will be obtained.
 Note, when running calibration with large number of images could result in code taking longer to run.

 #### camera_info.py
-The script **camera_info** helps the user have info regarding the calibration to be formatted in a seperate txt file.
+The script **camera_info** helps the user have info regarding the calibration to be formatted in a seperate yml file.
 This script uses **charucoCalib** to obtain information regarding the calibration.

 Below is an exmaple of how to run the script inside the terminal.
 Argument "data_dir" allows for the script to know where to take in images from.